kelvinjdel/project/Projects/Mugu/Mugu.md

 For now, I have done a good amount of progress designing and building a music box, so I have an 98735a Max I2S amplifier soldered to an ESP8266,

 Currently working on Neovim environment stuff to close out the day.
-I will get back to working on this tomorrow as well
+I will get back to working on this tomorrow as well.